pellcorp/creality-wiki/docs/cartographer_faq.md

 - `spi_bus: spi1`
 - `axes_map: x, y, z`

-So you [adxl345] should look like:
+So your [adxl345] should look like:

  ```
  [adxl345]